nexiahome/worker_roulette/README.md

 ```

 ##Caveat Emptor
 While WorkerRoulette does promise to keep the messages of each consumer processed in order by competing consumers, it does NOT guarantee the order in which the queues themselves will be processed.
 In general, work is processed in a FIFO order, but for performance reasons this has been left a loose FIFO.
-For example, if Abdul enqueue_work_orders some ordered messages ('1', '2', and '3') and then so do Mark and Wanda, Mark's messages may be processed first, then it would likely be Abdul's, and then Wanda's.
-However, even though Mark jumped the line, Abdul's messages will still be processed the order he enqueue_work_orderd them ('1', '2', then '3').
+For example, if Abdul enqueues some ordered messages ('1', '2', and '3') and then so do Mark and Wanda, Mark's messages may be processed first, then it would likely be Abdul's, and then Wanda's.
+However, even though Mark jumped the line, Abdul's messages will still be processed the order he enqueued them ('1', '2', then '3').

 ## Installation